-In order to facilitate comparisons with LiDAR measurements, RTK measurements are not taken on highly reflective surfaces such as center line stripes or lane markings on roads.
-RTK points were taken no closer than one meter to any nearby terrain breaks such as road edges or drop offs.
+PDOP into the final solution in the method used by CORS stations.
+RTK positions are collected on bare earth locations such as paved, gravel or stable dirt roads, and other locations where the ground is clearly visible (and is likely to remain visible) from the sky during the data acquisition and RTK measurement period(s).
+RTK measurements are not taken on highly reflective surfaces such as center line stripes or lane markings on roads.
+RTK points were not taken within one meter to any nearby terrain breaks such as road edges or drop offs.